History of Christian thought on persecution and tolerance: Persecution of the Jews

-Historians agree that the period which spanned the eleventh to the thirteenth century was a turning point in Jewish-Christian relations.
-"Bernard of Clairvaux, (1090–1153) pillar of European monasticism and powerful twelfth century preacher, provides a perfect example of a Christian thinker who was balancing on a precipice, preaching hateful images of Jews but sounding Scripture based admonitions that they must be protected despite their nature."
+Historians agree that the period which spanned the eleventh, twelfth and thirteenth centuries was a turning point in Jewish-Christian relations.
+Bernard of Clairvaux (1090–1153), pillar of European monasticism and powerful twelfth century preacher, provides a perfect example of a Christian thinker who was balancing on a precipice, preaching hateful images of Jews but sounding Scripture based admonitions that they must be protected despite their nature."
 Low level discussions of religious thought had long existed between Jews and Christians.
 These interchanges attest to neighborly relations as Jews and Christians both struggled to fit the "other" into their sense of the demands of their respective faiths, and balance the human opponents who were facing them, with the traditions which they had inherited.
 By the thirteenth century, that changed in both tone and quality, growing more polemical.

 In 1215, the Fourth Lateran Council, known as the Great Council, met and accepted 70 canons (laws).
 It hammered out a working definition of Christian community, stating the essentials of membership in it, thereby defining the "other" within Christian thought for the next three centuries.
 The last three canons required Jews to distinguish themselves from Christians in their dress, prohibited them from holding public office, and prohibited Jewish converts from continuing to practice Jewish rituals.
 As Berger has articulated it: "The other side of the coin of unique toleration was unique persecution."
 There was an increased and focused effort to convert and baptize Jews rather than tolerate them.